zaiisao/Documentation/en/Video/rawdata_windows.md

 }
 ```

-The following plugin interface function is optional and called when the Agora SDK removes the plugin.
+The following plugin interface function is optional and can be called when the Agora SDK removes the plugin.

 ```
 extern "C" __declspec(dllexport) __cdecl void unloadAgoraRtcEnginePlugin(agora::IRtcEngine* engine)